jakobzhao/geog371/lectures/lec08/readme.md

 **The GeoJSON**

-In the downloaded materials, there is a data folder `assets` that contains a file called **"geog371.geojson"**.
+In the downloaded materials, there is a data folder `assets` that contains a file called **"geog.geojson"**.
 This is a dataset of several geographic features containing the lecture, lab, and office hour location of the course Geography 371, and the route linking the lecture and lab location to the office hour location.
 Open up the GeoJSON in webstorm or other IDEs to see what a GeoJSON looks like.
 Also, you open this geojson file by a web application at http://www.geojson.io.
 As shown below.

 ![](img/geojsonio.png)